ForgetG/holbertonschool-cyber_security/network_security/0x01_passive_reconnaissance/README.md

  1. A record
     1-a_record.sh :
     Write a bash script that retrieve the A record of a specified domain using nslookup command

+ 2. MX Record
+    2-mx_record.sh :
+    Write a bash script that retrieve the MX record of a specified domain using nslookup command